Ulleri-Tech/date-convert-AD-BS/README.md

-# Mono-Repo for AD BS Date convertor
+# Mono-Repo Library to convert AD to BS and vice-versa

-This is a mono-repo containing projects.
+This is a mono-repo contains both javascript and python library.

-# Javascript Library
+## 1. Javascript/Node Library

-## Installations
+### Installations

 ```
 npm install date-convert-ad-bs